The Future is not Adult

 Instead of reasoning from uncertainly, the future can be looked in the eye and reasoned with, not about, comprising future society in its own design.

-Youngsters can be regarded initially good, have no reason to not live sustainable lives and might even be equipped by nature with the qualities needed thereto, respecting children as ‘gentle’ and indispensable to involve if we seek long-term societal changes.
+Youngsters can be regarded as initially good, have no reason to not live sustainable lives and might even be equipped by nature with the qualities needed thereto, respecting children as ‘gentle’ and indispensable to involve if we seek long-term societal changes.
 Thereto we should take a positive vision of the future (Eckersley, 2002) and distance ourselves from negative images.
 Instead of problematic visions drenched in despair, ESD can be a beacon of hope and a means of progress.